YuanyueLi/SpectralEntropy/README.md

 # Search spectra with entropy similarity

-To search spectral files with entropy similarity, you can download pre-compiled program from [https://github.com/YuanyueLi/EntropySearch/releases](https://github.com/YuanyueLi/EntropySearch/releases).
+To search spectral files with entropy similarity, you can find the Graphical user interface (GUI) here: [Entropy Search](https://github.com/YuanyueLi/EntropySearch/releases)

 - **For Python user**

-For advanced user who want to calculate spectral entropy / entropy similarity / other spectral similarity by themself, please use the Python code below.
+For advanced user who want to calculate spectral entropy / entropy similarity by themself, please use the Python code from the `MSEntropy` package: [https://github.com/YuanyueLi/MSEntropy](https://github.com/YuanyueLi/MSEntropy).

-A jupyter notebook example is provided here: [https://github.com/YuanyueLi/SpectralEntropy/blob/master/example.ipynb](https://github.com/YuanyueLi/SpectralEntropy/blob/master/example.ipynb)
+You can find find the latest version of the `MSEntropy` package documentation here: [https://msentropy.readthedocs.io/](https://msentropy.readthedocs.io/).

 The detailed reference for using the 43 different algorithm to calculate spectral similarity can be found here: [https://SpectralEntropy.readthedocs.io/en/master/](https://SpectralEntropy.readthedocs.io/en/master/)

 - **For R user**

 We also provided an R package called "msentropy" to calculate entropy similarity, you can find the information here: [https://cran.r-project.org/web/packages/msentropy/index.html](https://cran.r-project.org/web/packages/msentropy/index.html)

+- **For C/C++ user**

+You can find the C/C++ code from the `MSEntropy` repository here: [https://github.com/YuanyueLi/MSEntropy](https://github.com/YuanyueLi/MSEntropy).

 You might noticed a entropy similarity score higher than 1 in your self-implemented code, this is due to the mistake in merging peaks within MS2-tolerance.
 You can use the code implemented here to avoid this problem.